Amourspirit/python_ooo_dev_tools/docs/help/draw/format/direct/shape/area/area/pattern.rst

 Add a pattern to the shape
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adding a fill color to the shape is done by using the ``ShapePattern`` class.
+Adding a fill pattern to the shape is done by using the ``ShapePattern`` class.
 The ``ShapePattern`` class has a method ``from_preset()`` takes a ``preset`` as a parameter.
 The :py:class:`~ooodev.format.inner.preset.preset_pattern.PresetPatternKind` class is used to get the preset of the pattern.